5 Tips to Simplify Group Hotel Bookings

 2. Where Is the Group Going?

-Being closer to the center of the action means restaurants, museums and other cultural hotspots and highlights are nearby — which could be important to consider if the trip will involve schmoozing clients.
+However, being closer to the center of the action means restaurants, museums and other cultural hotspots and highlights are nearby — which could be important to consider if the trip will involve schmoozing clients.

 Asking these questions can help you plan the most productive possible trip and ensure that you’re choosing the best location for the hotel.